deeplearning-LI/CVGSSL/README.md

 * [x] Few-shot training and evaluation
 * [x] Separate training modes: linear probing and full finetuning
 * [x] Configurable optimizer, learning rate, and more

+### 📚 Dataset Sources

+The datasets used in this project are derived from well-established benchmarks and studies in the field of industrial surface defect detection:

+1. **A noise robust method based on completed local binary patterns for hot-rolled steel strip surface defects**

+2. **X-SDD: A new benchmark for hot rolled steel strip surface defects detection**

+3. **Deep metallic surface defect detection: The new benchmark and detection network**

 ### 📜 Acknowledgements